 A good sock is a good sock.
 But that doesn’t stop runners from debating the merits of their favorite cut.
 Two of the most popular are long and no-show, and fans have ardent arguments for why each deserves the top spot.
 Let’s take a look at the pros and cons of these well-loved styles.

 Long Socks for Running

 This cut has consistently been a go-to option for runners.
-So much so that it has taken on an “old-school” reputation as a throwback style.
-The longer length typically comes in a crew (about six to eight inches) and calf (ending just below the knee) cut.
+So much so that it has taken on an old-school reputation as a throwback style.
+The longer length typically comes in a crew (about 6 to 8 inches) and calf (ending just below the knee) cut.
 The calf is mainly used in compression socks, providing graduated compression along the entire calf muscle.

 One of their biggest benefits is that long socks prevent sweat from running down your leg into your shoe, making them a more popular pick for sweatier runners.
 Some might also find the extra fabric’s warmth a benefit during colder months.
 And if you’re into trail running, long socks are a smart pick given their additional protection from scratches and splashes.

-As the name implies, no-show socks are designed to have a low profile that is either completely hidden under your shoe or just barely peeks out.
+As the name implies, no-show socks as well as ankle socks are designed to have a low profile that is either completely hidden under your shoe or just barely peeks out.
 This provides a sleeker look that women runners in particular have embraced.
 A great choice for summer runs, the shorter cut keeps your legs cool.